In the coming days, the water is the most valuable liquid on the earth.

 What is Sewage?

-So, the Sewage is the main liquid waste containing some solids produced by humans which typically consists of washing water, laundry waste, and other material.
+So, Sewage is the main liquid waste containing some solids produced by humans which typically consists of washing water, laundry waste, and other material.

 This wastewater goes down drains and toilets from households and industry.